Precision measurements on $\delta_\text{CP}$ in MOMENT: Precision measurement of in MOMENT

 Our results predict excellent sensitivities to the precision of the $\delta_\text{CP}$ parameter in MOMENT.
-As can be seen in Fig.~\ref{ChiSquare}, the sensitivities of MOMENT can be expected to be comparable with those of future long baseline experiments DUNE and T2HK, and superior to those of currently running long baseline experiments NO$\nu$A and T2K.
+As can be seen in Fig.~\ref{ChiSquare}, the sensitivities of MOMENT can be expected to be comparable with those of future long baseline experiments DUNE and T2HK, as well as the T2HKK alternative, and superior to those of currently running long baseline experiments NO$\nu$A and T2K.

-As far as NO is concerned, MOMENT provides the most stringent constraints on $\delta_\text{CP}$ at all confidence levels.
-In this setting, our simulations predict a $\Delta \chi^2$ distribution that is centered at $\delta_\text{CP} =$ 280$^\circ$ and is symmetric for higher and lower $\delta_\text{CP}$ values.
-When the $\Delta \chi^2$ distribution of MOMENT is compared with that of T2HK, we find the sensitivity to $\delta_\text{CP}$ in MOMENT to be slightly greater than it would be in T2HK.
-When IO is assumed, we predict stricter constraints in MOMENT for $\delta_\text{CP}$ values higher than 280$^\circ$, but we also find that its sensitivities are correspondingly relaxed for the lower values of $\delta_\text{CP}$.

-Overall, however, we find the sensitivities of MOMENT, DUNE and T2HK to be comparable or nearly comparable in constraining $\delta_\text{CP}$, whereas the sensitivities of T2K and NO$\nu$A are inferior.